joachim-gassen/ExPanDaR/README.md

 <tfoot>
 <tr>
 <td style="padding: 0; border: 0;" colspan="100%">
 <sup></sup> This table reports Pearson correlations above and Spearman correlations below the diagonal.
-Number of observations: 32.
+The number of observations ranges from 4743 to 6703.
 Correlations with significance levels below 1% appear in bold print.
 </td>
 </tr>
 </tfoot>